Don's "Whom We Might Be" Story

 Roman Legions

-that plundered, raped and captured people as slaves as the Empire expanded across Europe.
+that plundered, raped & captured people as slaves as the Empire expanded across Europe.

 I do believe that I may have an ancestral DNA connection back to a